 - What is the size of your deck?

-If you consider selling the house at some point it’s worth taking into consideration what buyers want to see in the area.
+If you consider selling the house at some point, it’s worth considering what buyers want to see in the area.

 Best layout and size for an outdoor kitchen on a deck